 I’m coming to Cordoba too in September to learn spanish.
 I was long on the net to find out more info on Cordoba and found this:-

-cordoba has everything…cant miss this place.2 weeks, 4 days ago
+cordoba has everything…cant miss this place.4 months ago

 This one doesn’t apply when conversing to a possible

 date on line but it really could be preferable to get these issues